cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

     video_id: g0UP77VUpqE
 images: []
 ---
-Arianespace successfully conducted the first Vega-C rocket launch of 2025 on April 29, deploying ESA's Biomass satellite into a sun-synchronous orbit from Kourou, French Guiana.
-Biomass, weighing about 1,170 kg and built by Airbus Defence and Space, is part of the ESA Earth Explorer program and features the first spaceborne P-band synthetic aperture radar for high-resolution forest and terrain mapping, as well as a large mesh antenna.
-The launch successfully delivered the satellite, with the mission planned for at least five years of operations.
-This was Vega-C’s fourth flight, its second since a 2022 anomaly, maintaining post-return success.
-The mission was one of a record-setting six launches globally within a 24-hour period.
+The European Space Agency's Biomass satellite was launched on April 29, 2025, aboard a Vega-C rocket from French Guiana.
+Following launch, its large umbrella-like antenna was successfully deployed, marking the completion of its early operations phase.
+Biomass, weighing about 1,170 kg and built by Airbus Defence and Space as part of the ESA Earth Explorer program, carries the first-ever spaceborne P-band synthetic aperture radar (SAR), allowing it to penetrate forest canopies and measure carbon stocks and fluxes—crucial for understanding Earth's carbon cycle.
+After successful launch and deployment, the mission entered its commissioning phase with a planned five-year lifespan.
+This historic mission, Vega-C’s fourth and second since the 2022 anomaly, was also one of a record six global launches within a 24-hour period.
+The satellite is now commencing science operations, advancing forest and carbon cycle research.